-- Cannot control consultants they are independent contractors - Secure narrowly tailored non-compete and nondisclosure/non-use covenants - Limited to use of confidential/trade secret information
+- Consultants may require special considerations - Cannot control consultants they are independent contractors - Secure narrowly tailored non-compete and nondisclosure/non-use covenants - Limited to use of confidential/trade secret information

-- Courts will apply a 3 Part Test to Determine whether a Covenant not to Compete is Enforceable. - From the Employer's Standpoint is the agreement no more restrictive than is necessary to protect the employer in some legitimate business interest? - From the Employee's Standpoint not unduly harsh or oppressive in curtailing the employees legitimate efforts to earn a living - Sound Public Policy (free trade, competitive market)
+- Courts will apply a 3-Part Test to Determine whether a Covenant not to Compete is Enforceable. - From the employer's point of view is the agreement no more restrictive than is necessary to protect the employer in some legitimate business interest? - From the employee's point of view not unduly harsh or oppressive in curtailing the employees legitimate efforts to earn a living - Sound Public Policy (free trade, competitive market)